boschresearch/Hydraulic-EoL-Testing/README.md

 The dataset was published in the context of one of our research articles:
 <pre>
 Gaugel, S.; Reichert, M.: PrecTime: A Deep Learning Architecture for Precise Time Series Segmentation in  Industrial Manufacturing Operations, 2023
-</pre>:
-The subset referenced in the paper is found in the following path: Data/Generation A/DC
+</pre>The subset referenced in the paper is found in the following path: Data/Generation A/DC

 Folder Structure: